erroronline1/caro/readme.md

 [Content](#content)

 ### Responsibilities
 Authorized users can define responsibilities for given tasks and assign users as well as their proxy.
 Assigned users will retrieve a message and a menu notification to review the assignments and accept the responsibilities.
 Responsibilities have a mandatory applicability timespan after which a calendar entry reminds admin to renew the expired item.
 Responsibilities can be edited at any time, only users have to reaccept their assignment for transparency reasons.
 Responsibilities are not a persistent record as they serve primarily operational information.
-The overwiew can be filtered by units as well as displaying only own responsibilities.
+The overview can be filtered by units as well as displaying only own responsibilities.

 ![responsibilities screenshot](http://toh.erroronline.one/caro/responsibilities.png)